Welcome to the New Shape Of Our College

-Our new College shape will create structures that better enable the delivery of College priorities that better enable academic and professional services colleagues to coalesce around thematic strengths, across the strategic pillars of education, research and innovation.
+Our new College shape will better enable academic and professional services colleagues to coalesce around thematic strengths, across the strategic pillars of education, research and innovation.

 THE STRATEGIC CONTEXT